Templarian/MaterialDesign-Site/src/content/api.md

 # API Endpoints

 <blockquote class="alert alert-danger">
   icon:information-outline Please do not use these endpoints to scrape the site or to build third party applications.
-All data is provided from the CDN through the meta.json file after every release.
+All data is provided in the <code>meta.json</code> on the <a href="https://cdn.materialdesignicons.com/{{version}}/meta.json">CDN</a> or in the <a href="https://github.com/Templarian/MaterialDesign-SVG/blob/master/meta.json">GitHub</a> repo after every release.
 </blockquote>

 To help others build out features for the site all the endpoints are described below.